siduction/sidu-manual/data/en/0003-help_en.md

 **File manager and text editing**

-Midnight Commander is an easy to use text mode (tty) file manager and text editor.
-It comes with siduction.
+Midnight Commander is an easy to use text mode (tty) file manager and text editor preinstalled in siduction.
 Apart from normal keyboard input, the mouse can also be used due to gpm.
-**mc** shows the file system and with **mcedit** an existing file can be edited or a new file can be created.
+**mc** shows the file system, and with **mcedit** you can edit an existing file or create a new one.
-This is how to open an existing file (first a backup copy is created):
+This is how to open an existing file (a backup copy is created first):

 ~~~
 $ cp /etc/apt/sources.list.d/debian.list /etc/apt/sources.list.d/debian.list_$(date +%F)